ndd21/PHYS281/docs/index.md

 The course assessment consists of two main components:

-* Coding exercises and quizzes over Weeks 1-5 of Michaelmas Term
+* Programming exercises and quizzes over Weeks 1-5 of Michaelmas Term
 * A project over Weeks 6-10 of Michaelmas Term

-The coding exercises and quizzes in Weeks 1-5 count for 30% of the overall grade (6% each week), with the project counting for 70%.
+The programming exercises and quizzes in Weeks 1-5 count for 30% of the overall grade (6% each week), with the project counting for 70%.

 Help and guidance for the exercises and project will be provided in